-The Statement of Accounts was certified for issue by the Assistant Director, Finance on 22 January 2025.
-Events taking place after that date will not be reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31st March 2022, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
-No events leading to adjustments have occurred as of the issue date.
+The Statement of Accounts are yet to certified for issue in final by the Strategic Director - Customer, Business and Corporate Support.
+Events taking place after that date will not perflected in the financial statements or notes.
+Where events taking place before this date provided information about conditions existing at 31st March 2022, the tigures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+No events leading to adjustments have occurred as of 21st July 2023.